sachin17git/Answer-Script-Evaluation/README.md

 # Answer-Script-Evaluation
-### This application evaluates student answer scripts using Natural Language Processing.
+### This application evaluates student answer scripts using Natural Language Processing (NLP).
 For the project, we have taken huge data for training.
 We have trained the model with 66Gb of text data (wiki corpus) that has almost all the words with its nearby predictive words.
 This huge data is fed to Latent Semantic Indexing and we get a LSI model.
 This model has a size of about 2.5 GB and this model